roostergr/jellyfin-kubernetes/README.md

 # Jellyfin on Kubernetes #

 This project contains the required resources to deploy Jellyfin into Kubernetes.
 It is adapted from the [Jellyfin on Openshift](https://github.com/home-cluster/jellyfin-openshift) project.
 The instructions provided here are for microk8s kubernetes running on Ubuntu 22.04 LTS.
+The jellyfin server will be internet accessible.

 ## Pre-requisites ##

 To deploy this project you will need:

 - A working kubernetes cluster.
-See [here] for instructions on getting started with microk8s.
+See [here](https://microk8s.io/docs/getting-started) for instructions on getting started with microk8s.
 - An ingres controller and cert-manager (or something similar) for providing access to the jellyfin service and performing TLS termination.
 [This guide](https://microk8s.io/docs/addon-cert-manager) explains how to configure the cert-manager and ingress in microk8s.

-Also note, this example deployment uses the fairly basic 'hostpath' storage for the media library.
-This will likely be suitable for a home media server running on microk8s or some other lightweight/single node implementation, where the media files are stored in a local directory, but is not suitable for multi-node clusters.
-Another storage option is to add media to the library via network shares.

 ## Kubernetes resources ##